 The word carnival (variations include carnaval, carnevale, karneval) derives from the Latin carnis (meat; flesh) + the verb levare (to remove) and is probably a reference to the Church’s ban on eating meat during Lent.
 To prep for the fast, people would gorge themselves on the richest food they could get their hands on.

 Carnival celebrations around the world are characterized by street festivals, parades, masquerades and an air of creative anarchy — for a few days per year, those at the top of the social order allow it to go topsy-turvy: hierarchies flip upside down, jokesters blaspheme with impunity and traditional roles and identities become fluid.

 Let’s see how people in six cities celebrate Carnival around the world.

 Carnaval in Nice, France

 Let’s hop from the French-Creole-speaking Gulf Coast to the French-speaking Mediterranean Coast: the port of Nice in the south of France.
 While most Carnival celebrations last for one week, the Niçois party for two weeks straight!
 Ah, Nice: the town so nice they do Carnival twice.
-The celebrations attract over a million participants every year.

 Although the Nice Carnival has been around since at least 1294, its most famous tradition began in the 19th century.
 In 1830, Charles-Felix (King of Sardinia and Duke of Savoy) moved his winter court to Nice.
 Over the years, the king transformed into a central icon of the carnival.
 Charles-Felix still participates in the parade, although now in puppet form: he can be spotted every year among an entourage of giant puppets that tower over the heads of their operators as they march through the city.
 According to tradition, before the festivities begin the King seizes the key to the city, which is on display throughout the celebrations, before being burned on the last day.